Ultimate Guide to the LinkedIn Experience Section

 More and more people are taking up side hustles – it’s become normal, even wise, to have a second business on the side.
 Create a company page for your business, and worry less about jeopardising your job (or job search).
 Any decent employer will want people who show an entrepreneurial spirit.

-If you’ve worked across many projects over many years, I recommend grouping them all into one or two positions.
-Although separate sections for each role will boost your relevancy in search results, it’s important to keep your reader front and centre.
-It’s a whole lot easier to glance over a couple of Experience sections than 20!
+If you’ve worked across many projects over many years, consider grouping them all into one or two positions.
+Although separate sections for each role will boost your relevancy in search results (because of the Titles), it’s important to keep your reader front and centre.
+It’s a whole lot easier to glance over a couple of Experience sections than 20.

 You can’t change the order of all your roles – they are organised by date.
 But if you have side hustles or concurrent roles, you can reorganise them depending on your priorities.
 Click on the hamburger menu and toggle the role up or down.